Natural rights and legal rights: John Locke

 By founding this sense of freedom for all, Locke was laying the groundwork for the equality that occurs today.
 Despite the apparent misuse of his philosophy in early American democracy.
-The Civil Rights movement and the suffrage movement both called out the state of American democracy during their challenges to the governments view on equality.
+The Civil Rights movement and the suffrage movement both called out the state of American democracy during their challenges to the government's view on equality.
 To them it was clear that when the designers of democracy said all, they meant all people shall receive those natural rights that John Locke cherished so deeply. "a state also of equality, wherein all the power and jurisdiction is reciprocal, no one having more than another" (Locke II,4).
 Locke in his papers on natural philosophy clearly states that he wants a government where all are treated equal in freedoms especially.
 "Locke's views on toleration were very progressive for the time" (Connolly).
 Authors such as Jacob Connolly confirm that to them Locke was highly ahead of his time with all this progressive thinking.
-That is that his thought fits our current state of democracy where we strive to make sure that everyone has a say in the government and everyone has a chance at a good life.
+That is that his thought fits our current state of democracy where we strive to make sure that everyone has a say in the government, and everyone has a chance at a good life.
 Regardless of race, gender, or social standing starting with Locke it was made clear not only that the government should provide rights, but rights to everyone through his social contract.

 The social contract is an agreement between members of a country to live within a shared system of laws.
 Specific forms of government are the result of the decisions made by these persons acting in their collective capacity.
 Government is instituted to make laws that protect the three natural rights.
 If a government does not properly protect these rights, it can be overthrown.